 "Women shouldn't feel the need to apologize for who they are and the skills they bring to the table," Parsons said.
 "We need to come together and demand that we are given the flexibility to excel in our jobs.
 Confidence — and embracing being women, rather than apologizing for being women — is what will help women rise to the next level and climb the corporate ladder."

 Shattering your career inhibitions starts with the right attitude.
 Marygrace Sexton, CEO of Natalie's Orchid Island Juice Co., said it's important to embody self-assurance and professionalism in all that you do.

 "From your wardrobe to your attitude, exude confidence," Sexton said.
-"Be the most impressive and focus on attention to detail in everything you do.
-Be someone [your colleagues] respect."

 Act as if equality is a reality